+The envelope which surrounds the ‘naked’ particle is partly nuclear membrane-derived, partly virally coded, with glycoprotein spikes.
+The diameter of a complete particle is 120–200 nm.
+The ‘naked’ virion measures about 100 nm.
 The virus enters the cells through cellular membrane fusion after being attached to specific receptors through an envelope glycoprotein.
-The capsid is transported to nuclear pores where DNA circularizes after uncoating, and enters the nucleus.
+The capsid is transported to nuclear pores where DNA circularizes after uncoating and enters the nucleus.

 SYMPTOMS AND SIGNS

-HSV-1 infections usually affect the oral cavity, lips or face and occasionally genital region, and HSV-2 infections are confined to genital region.
+HSV-1 infections usually affect the oral cavity, lips, or face, and occasionally genital region, and HSV-2 infections are confined to genital region.
 In HSV 1, labial herpes (‘cold sore’) is the most common manifestation.

 The Herpes 2 infection usually affects the genital regions.
 The primary genital infection may be severe, with illness usually lasting up to about 3 weeks (sometimes longer) with a shedding period of virus usually terminating shortly before or at the time of healing.
-The lesions are vesicles or ulcers localized to the cervix, vagina, vulva or perineum of the female, or the penis in the male.
-The lesions are painful, and may be associated with inguinal lymphadenopathy and dysuria.
+The lesions are vesicles or ulcers localized to the genital tracts of both males and females.
+The lesions are painful and may be associated with inguinal lymphadenopathy and dysuria.
 Systemic complaints, including fever and malaise, usually occur.

 - A disseminated generalized form with many affected organs, including the central nervous system (CNS).

-Encephalitis with or without herpetic lesions of the skin.
+- Encephalitis with or without herpetic lesions of the skin.

-Herpetic lesions localized to skin, mouth and eyes.
+- Herpetic lesions localized to skin, mouth and eyes.

 The generalized form is especially serious, and is often combined with intravascular coagulopathy, hepatic and adrenal necrosis, pneumonitis and/or encephalitis followed by permanent neurological sequelae if the patient survives.
 The congenital infection may induce malformations such as microcephaly or microphthalmia, or other symptoms such as jaundice, hepatosplenomegaly, bleeding diathesis, seizures, irritability, chorioretinitisand herpetic vesicles of the skin.

 In the USA HSV1 is considered the most common viral strain of fatal encephalitis.
-The lesion is usually a local process in the brain, consisting of haemorrhagic necrosis and oedema, mimicking a brain tumour.
+The lesion is usually a local process in the brain, consisting of hemorrhagic necrosis and edema, mimicking a brain tumor.
 The localization is usually one of the temporal lobes.
 At later stages, however, the expansion retracts leaving scar tissue and midline structures deviating to the affecting side.

-The lesions may be progressive, and involve unusual sites such as the respiratory tract, oesophagus, liver and intestinal mucosa, or occur as a disseminated infection in severely immunocompromised patients.
+The lesions may be progressive, and involve unusual sites such as the respiratory tract, esophagus, liver, and intestinal mucosa, or occur as a disseminated infection in severely immunocompromised patients.
 The severity of the disease is directly related to the degree of immunosuppression, and will also last longer than usual, about 6 weeks.
 Malnourishment, especially in children, seems to aggravate symptoms.
-Even immunocompromised patients may discharge virus asymptomatically.
+Even immunocompromised patients may discharge the virus asymptomatically.

 The initial infection with herpesvirus may be located in the eye, with severe keratoconjunctivitis as a result.
 Recurrent infections of the eye may appear as ulcers of the cornea, sometimes dendritic ulcers, or as vesicles on the eyelids.
 Later chorioretinitis may develop.
 The cornea may develop opacifications after recurrence, indicating a progressive involvement.
 Blindness may be the consequence.
 Even herpetic necrosis of the retina has been observed as a very rare consequence of the infection.

-- presence of multinucleated giant cells indicate HSV-1, HSV-2 or VZV.
+- presence of multinucleated giant cells indicate HSV-1, HSV-2, or VZV.

-Isolation and identification of virus
+Isolation and identification of the virus

 - Inoculation of tissue cultures ( human diploid fibroblast).

-- Identification by Neutralization test or immunofluorescence staining with specific antiserum.
+- Identification by neutralization test or immunofluorescence staining with specific antiserum.

-– antibody appear in 4-7 days after infection, reach peak in 2-4 weeks.
+- Serology is of no use in recurrences except in cases of encephalitis. antibody appears in 4-7 days after infection, reach a peak in 2-4 weeks.

-– diagnostic valve limited by multiple Ag shared by HSV-1 and HSV-2; also heterotypic anamnestic responses to VZV in HSV infection and vice-versa.
+- It also gives heterotypic anamnestic responses to VZV in HSV infection and vice-versa.

 Interpretation of Diagnostic Test for Herpes Simplex Virus (HSV)

 |Cultures of Vesicles or Ulcers||Positive||Active Infection||Confirm by staining with specific monoclonal antibodies establishes the diagnosis.
 Culture from current late disease is much less sensitive.|

-|Direct Cytologic exam||Positive||Active Infection||Use right-Giemsa stain followed by Tzanck smear (See multinucleated giant cells.
-Negative test does not rule out diagnosis.
+|Direct Cytologic exam||Positive||Active Infection||Use right-Giemsa stain followed by Tzanck smear (see multinucleated giant cells.
+Negative test does not rule out the diagnosis.
 Does not differentiate HSV-1 and HSV-2).|

-|Polymerase chain reaction (PCR)||Positive||Active Infection||Detects HSV in tissue, CSF or Cell Samples.
+|Polymerase chain reaction (PCR)||Positive||Active Infection||Detects HSV in tissue, CSF, or cell samples.
 Sensitive, specific and rapid.
 Distinguishes HSV-1 and HSV-2|

 No prior exposure